siddthesquid/env/README.md

 - We assume Arch Linux but notes should ideally be as generic as possible (hopefully also including OSX)
 - Configuration should be declarative and version controlled (in this repo)

+There's also some installation instructions for OSX when we are installing applications.

 # Preparation

 ## Computer